 O reprezentare simbolică a karmei: o siluetă meditând la apus, înconjurată de un cerc luminos ce sugerează legea cauzei și efectului. În față apar cristale precum ametist, cuarț roz și obsidian – sprijin pentru echilibru karmic.

-What does karma mean – definition, examples, and its connection to spirituality
+What does karma mean – definition, examples, and its connection with spirituality

 Written by: Echipa Druzy